SergeyPry/knockinDesigner/README.md

 # CRISPR Knock-in Designer
 This is a repository for the **CRISPR Knock-in Designer** tool.

-You can run **CRISPR Knock-in Designer** online through a web interface here: [CRISPR Knock-in Designer](https://crisprtools.shinyapps.io/knockinDesigner/)
+You can run **CRISPR Knock-in Designer** online through a web interface here: [CRISPR Knock-in Designer](https://crisprtools.shinyapps.io/knockinDesigner/).
+The instructions and explanations of what the online version of the tool does are available on its website.

 ### If you already have R and/or RStudio installed, you can immediately start running **CRISPR Knock-in Designer** locally.